 - Local Council Planning officers

 The list is not finite and can be improved to the specific nature of your region.
-To get the thing started, firstly every major property in your territory must be high on the agenda for identifying ownership details and location.
-When you have this detail you move to more secondary property, and after this has been secured you will then get the detail of all remaining property through your region.
+To start, every major property in your territory must be high on the agenda for identifying ownership details and location.
+When you have this detail, you move on to the more secondary property, and after this has been secured, you will get the details of all remaining properties through your region.

-It pays to get quickly active in the known property ‘hotspots’ such as industrial parks, and office business precincts so that you can find to ‘hot’ listings before they go to other salespeople or agents.
+It pays to get quickly active in the known property ‘hotspots’ such as industrial parks and office business precincts, so you can find ‘hot’ listings before they go to other salespeople or agents.

 Territory Mapping and Planning